 Below is a guide to understanding this integrative treatment, the advantages of the Matrix Model, and how we can help you find a treatment program using this approach.
-If you need more information, or if you or a loved one are ready to seek treatment for substance abuse, our professionals are standing by at 626-602-2966.
+If you need more information or are ready to seek treatment for substance abuse, our professionals are standing by at 626-602-2966.
 Call today!

 Addiction looks different for everyone but a treatment that centers around change and positive reinforcement is crucial.
 Contact us today if you require more information.